How Grizzly Bear Populations are Monitored

 - Capture-recapture sightings obtained using remote-sensing cameras;

-To find out more about population estimation methods and the current distribution of grizzly bears, see pages 28-31 in the Grizzly Bear 5-Year Review and the Yellowstone Grizzly Bear Investigation 2014.
+To find out more about population estimation methods and the current distribution of grizzly bears, see page 24 in the Grizzly Bear 5-year Review: Summary and Evaluation and the Yellowstone Grizzly Bear Investigation 2014.

 The following websites offer more detailed research information for certain Recovery Zones: